sean-smith/scale-out-computing-on-aws/docs/storage/backend-storage-options.md

 [Some instances come with default instance storage](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html).
 An instance store provides temporary block-level storage for your instance.
 This storage is located on disks that are physically attached to the host computer and is removed as soon as the node is deleted.

-SOCA automatically detects instance store disk and will use them as /scratch **unless you specify `-l scratch_size` parameter for your job**.
-In this case, SOCA honors the user request and ignore the instance store volume(s).
+Scale-Out Computing on AWS automatically detects instance store disk and will use them as /scratch **unless you specify `-l scratch_size` parameter for your job**.
+In this case, Scale-Out Computing on AWS honors the user request and ignore the instance store volume(s).

 #### When node has 1 instance store volume